Housing for NJ Seniors

 Veterans Home Buyer Program

-The U.S. Department of Veteran Affairs offers low-interest rate mortgages that provide veterans and their families with increased buying power and a savings of thousands of dollars in interest over the life of the loan.
+The U.S. Department of Veteran Affairs (VA) offers low-interest rate mortgages that provide veterans and their families with increased buying power and a savings of thousands of dollars in interest over the life of the loan.
 Most homeownership loans are originated by private lenders that are approved to participate in the programs.
 More than 55 participating lenders with hundreds of locations throughout the state offer VA-backed mortgage products and can help determine the right mortgage for you.

 VA home buyer loans often require no down payment and offer a below-market, fixed interest rate.
 Closing costs may not be included in the loan, however, the seller is allowed to pay most costs, which makes it possible for a veteran to buy with virtually no cash down.
 Closing costs generally include VA appraisal, credit report, escrow, title evidence, recording fees, a 1% loan origination fee and discount points.